rcsaquino/resrgan-gui/README.md

    ```bash
    cargo tauri build
    ```
-5. Your build should be on `~/resrgan-gui/src-tauri/target/release`
+5. Your build should be on `~/resrgan-gui/src-tauri/target/release`.

-You can also customize it how you like.
+You can customize it how you like.
 Just edit `~/resrgan-gui/src/App.svelte` for UI customization, and `~/resrgan-gui/src-tauri/src/main.rs` for other backend stuff.
 You can also run `cargo tauri dev` for hot realoading.

 # Contact